Skip to content

 run.succeededA run ends with success.

-run.failedA run ends with non-zero exit (failed).
+run.failedA run ends with a non-zero exit code.

-run.timeoutA run is killed for exceeding timeout.
+run.timeoutA run is killed for exceeding its timeout.

 run.stoppedA run is cancelled (manual stop, or on_overlap = "terminate").